 WHAT IS SOMATIC EXPERIENCING?

 Somatic Experiencing was first developed in the 1970s by psychologist Peter Levine, who went on to found the Somatic Experiencing Trauma Institute.
 Levine's approach grew out of his observations of the way animals responded to stressful or life-threatening situations in the wild.
 He noted that they can face threats to their survival on a daily basis, and yet don't appear to become traumatised by these experiences.
-Levine posited that this is because animals possess innate biological coping mechanisms that enable them to recover from these events relatively quickly and return to normal functioning.
+Levine posited that this is because animals possess innate biological coping mechanisms that enable them to recover from these events and return to normal functioning relatively quickly.
 He noted, by contrast, that human beings - possibly due partly to our more evolved brain function - have a tendency to override these natural responses.

 Our tendency as human beings not to trust this natural process - and to therefore override it - means that, in the wake of traumatic experiences, our nervous system can end up stuck on high alert.
 We continue to experience a sense of danger, even though the danger has passed.
 Through all of this our bodies are operating in a suppressed state of high activation - one way to describe this would be to say that the body is like a car with both the accelerator pedal and brake fully pressed down: literally 'all revved up with nowhere to go.'
 Over time, this causes patterns of chronic tension to appear, together with many of the physical and psychological symptoms of ill-health that go with it.
 People can find themselves increasingly living in a loop of self-perpetuating stress and anxiety, with no idea how to break the cycle.